eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/making_xml_profiles.rst

 An XML file can contain several XML profiles.
 These XML profiles are defined within the ``<dds>`` element, and in turn, within the ``<profiles>`` XML elements.
 The possible topologies for the definition of XML profiles are specified in :ref:`rootedvsstandalone`.

+It is worth mentioning that the first element of the xml profile must have the ``xmlns`` tag with the link ``xmlns="http://www.eprosima.com/XMLSchemas/fastRTPS_Profiles"``, in both rooted or standalone definitions.

 The available profile types are:

 * :ref:`participantprofiles`,